For staff photos and bios please click here.

 Please do not allow your children to bring toys, collectors cards to school.

 Visitors to the School

-In order to help keep staff and students safe, all visitors to the school must report to the Office or Principal before going anywhere.
+In order to help keep staff and students safe, all visitors to the school must sign in at the office before going elsewhere.
 Visits to classrooms are usually arranged with teachers.
 The visit is usually in connection with some aspect of the classroom programme.

 In New Zealand, children can start school at age 5.
 Attendance at school is compulsory from age 6.
 Please ring or email the office, by 9:00am (825-5815) if your child is going to be absent for the day.
 You also need to provide the reason why they are going to be absent.
 You are welcome to leave this information on the school absentee message line (ext 1).
 Late pupils need to report to the school office on arrival.
 We expect children to attend regularly to ensure that the continuity of their learning is not compromised.
 We will be pro-active in contacting families when we think that attendance has become an issue for their children.
 More than 12 days of absence, in one year, is considered to be unsatisfactory attendance.
 If you need to have your child absent from school other than for health reasons, please inform the principal in writing.